If you want good X, buy it from a company whose whole existence is predicated on providing good X

 - vim in the browser?
 Outrageous!
 Works well with Teams and Outlook

-Shops and such
+Stores and such

 - Bandcamp